focustense/StardewFishingSea/README.md

 In addition to the key and GSQ, you'll need to provide your own localized/translated text for the following:

-- `title`: The name as displayed in the drop-down list in [custom settings](#balance-progression), e.g. "Fishing Level 5".
+- `title`: The name as displayed in the drop-down list in [custom settings](#balanceprogression), e.g. "Fishing Level 5".
-- `requirementRuleText`: Sentence-style text for a requirement line in [standard settings](#settings), e.g. "require Fishing Level 5".
+- `requirementRuleText`: Sentence-style text for a requirement line (always pluralized) in [standard settings](#settings), e.g. "require Fishing Level 5".
-- `visibilityRuleText`: Sentence-style text for a visibility line in [standard settings](#settings), e.g. "are visible at Fishing Level 5".
+- `visibilityRuleText`: Sentence-style text for a visibility line (always pluralized) in [standard settings](#settings), e.g. "are visible at Fishing Level 5".

 > [!TIP]
 >